Today I’m sharing some tips on how to eat healthy consistently.

 The 80/20 rule

-I find that when I’m making healthy decisions for myself 80% of the time, I can allow myself to splurge 20% of the time.
+When I’m making healthy decisions for myself 80% of the time, I can allow myself to splurge 20% of the time.
 By making healthy decisions the majority of the time I can eat things that are less healthy without guilt.

 I’m sure everyone has tried to “eat perfectly” without “messing up”.
 And we’ve all failed at it.
 It’s impossible to make healthy decisions 100% of the time.
 Celebrating a birthday or going out for dinner is going to happen.
-Allowing yourself the grace to embrace those occasions and not feel guilty about them allows you to eat the slice of cake or drink the beer and then go back to making healthy choices.
+Allowing yourself the grace to embrace those occasions and not feel guilty about them is the key.
+It allows you to eat the slice of cake or drink the beer and then go back to making healthy choices.
 Having the mindset that a couple cookies or an indulgent meal isn’t going to “ruin” your diet allows you to enjoy it and then move on.

 Spending 15 or 20 minutes at the beginning of the week looking at my calendar and planning out what I’ll be eating throughout the week has been really helpful.
 It doesn’t have to be complicated or time consuming.